auc0le/LiveBarn-Player-Plus/README.md

 ### Controls Not Appearing
 - LiveBarn may have updated their player structure
-- The extension waits up to 30 seconds for the player to load
+- The extension detects and integrates with controls automatically
 - Try reloading the extension in `about:debugging`

 ### Speed Changes Not Working